alessio/camorama/README.md

 [![Translation status](https://translate.fedoraproject.org/widgets/camorama/-/svg-badge.svg)](https://translate.fedoraproject.org/engage/camorama/)

+# camorama - view, alter and save images from a webcam

 This branch of camorama has been adapted to try out various computer-vision filters, starting with a Reichardt motion detection filter.